 - Create a separate bank account called "Client Trust Fund Checking".
 This account will be used to track all deposits and payments from your clients' trust funds.

 - Set this checking account up as an IOLTA account at a financial institution approved to offer IOLTA accounts.
 Practical advice: You should check with your banker to confirm that the IOLTA account has automatic overdraft protection and does not have ATM access.
 These rules apply to IOLTA programs in all states, including the District of Columbia and the U.S. Virgin Islands.

 - To distinguish your law firm's payables from your client's payables, you will need to set up separate liability accounts in QuickBooks.
 You should rename the Accounts Payable account to "Accounts Payable - Operating".
 This payable account will be used to bills and payments of your law firm's day-to-day operations.

-- Set up another Accounts Payable account called "Accounts Payable - Trust".
+- Set up other Accounts Payable account called "Accounts Payable - Trust".
 This payable account will be used to track bills and payments related to your clients.

 - Set up another Current Liability called "Client Trust Liability".
 This liability account will be used to track all deposits from your clients and other costs.